its-a-me-Angrytoast/Chronix/.github/instructions/chronix.instructions.md

 - Always fix Bugs,errors,or issues in the codebase before adding new features.
 - Ensure that all code is well-documented and follows best practices.
 - Fix all problems before moving to next phase.
+- Do not make scaffold code only make final production ready code.
 # CHRONIX — IMPLEMENTATION FOR COPILOT

 TODO: Make each point(marked by '-') into a todo task